- Since Windows 11 is already live, hardware manufacturers are scrambling to provide compatible devices for millions of users.

-However, the model that Asus prides itself with the most, out of the above-mentioned models, is clearly the ProArt Studiobook Pro 16 OLED ( W7600, W5600).
+However, the model that Asus prides itself on the most, out of the above-mentioned models, is clearly the ProArt Studiobook Pro 16 OLED ( W7600, W5600).

 If you want to, you can spec this ISV-certified, top-of-the-line workstation up to an AMD Ryzen 5000 Series (W5600) or a 3rd Gen Intel Xeon workstation processor (W7600).